-If you have been arrested for or charged with a criminal offense—no matter how serious—it is imperative to speak with a lawyer.
+If you are currently facing criminal charges—no matter how serious—you must speak with an attorney immediately.
 While you are able to obtain court-appointed counsel, public defenders typically have an extremely high caseload and may not provide the attention and time necessary to help you obtain a favorable result.

-If you are considering hiring a private criminal defense attorney, the task of choosing the right one for your case can be daunting.
+If you are considering hiring a private criminal defense lawyer, the task of choosing the right one for your case can be quite challenging.
 Most criminal defense attorneys offer prospective clients a free initial consultation to assess the nature of your case.

-The following are considerations that may help you make the best choice possible:
+Here are several considerations that may help you choose the best attorney for your case:

-- Experience – The number of years a lawyer has been practicing criminal defense is one of the most important factors to consider.
-You should ask how much experience the attorney has defended against the charges you face.
+- Experience – How many years a lawyer has been practicing criminal defense is one of the most important factors to consider.
+Ask him/her how many cases they have handled that are similar to yours.
 Most criminal defense lawyers have a specific niche area that they focus on—such as DUI or violent crimes.
 Your best bet is to go with an attorney who is familiar with your type of case.

 - Local familiarity – Having an attorney who is familiar with the judge and prosecutor in the court you’ll be going to is quite beneficial.
 For example, a lawyer might know that a certain judge is especially harsh with sex crime offenders and to, therefore, avoid that judge’s courtroom when defending against sex crime charges.